 - Citizens and Permanent Residents of Australia, and citizens of New Zealand are ineligible.

-- Scholarships holders must commence study at the University of Adelaide in the semester the scholarship is offered.
+- Successful recipients must commence study at the University of Adelaide in the semester the scholarship is offered.
 It is not possible to defer the award.